The Yukon Government says it will comply with a court ruling ordering consultation with a First Nation before mining claims can be registered.

 That ruling said the government must consult with the Ross River Dena before registering certain mineral claims on land that might affect the First Nation's traditional rights.

-Tom Ullyett of the Yukon Department of Justice said today's Supreme Court of Canada ruling puts a temporary freeze on staking in the Ross River region.
+Tom Ullyett of the Yukon Department of Justice said today's Supreme Court of Canada decision to not hear the case means the Yukon Court of Appeal ruling stands.

 "We are now getting tooled up to comply with that part of that decision and the government will not allow any staking in that area until the proper consultation has occurred with [Ross River Dena Council]."